ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 To do this, a pull request must be made in the repository of [Discovery adapters](https://github.com/ioBroker/ioBroker.discovery).

 ## Add the adapter to the official repository
-1. The [official Github Repository] (https://github.com/ioBroker/ioBroker.repositories) should be visited and a pull request should be made with the following content, depending on the repository.
+1. The [official Github Repository] (https://github.com/ioBroker/ioBroker.repositories) should be visited and a pull request with the following content, depending on the repository, should be made.

-2. Please arrange the adapter alphabetically correctly between the existing adapters.
+2. Please arrange the adapter correctly alphabetically between the existing adapters.

 3. A version number must be declared when it is added to the stable repository.
 This must be updated when the adapter is further developed.

-4. The adapter should set a list attribute `docs` in the io-package.json, stating where instructions can be found in the respective language.
+4. The adapter should define a list attribute `docs` in the io-package.json, specifying where to find instructions in the respective language.

 The language is specified as the key and the path to the markdown file as the value.
 English instructions are required (in an emergency, reference can be made to the standard README).
 A German manual is also desirable, since a majority of users speak German, but this is optional.